Research shows that 95 passwords are stolen every second, and roughly eight million passwords are pilfered each day.*

 All of these options have certain benefits, so it might pay off for you to leave your financial comfort zone and learn about the options you have when it comes to managing your savings.

 You recycle.
 You carpool.
 You donate your old things.
 You print less.
+Basically, you're trying to create less waste, or 'go green'.
 The financial sector is doing the same.
 With all the different ways you can use less paper, going green with your finances is super easy and convenient.
 Here are a few ways you can start making that transition.

-It should come as no surprise that one of the most popular New Year's resolutions is "getting out of debt."
+It should come as no surprise that one of the most popular New Year's resolutions is "to get out of debt."

 If you only have $75, you can't spend $100, right?